GSA/digitalgov.gov/content/posts/2013-12-05-u-s-census-bureau-dwellr-app.md

 ---
+url: /2013/12/05/u-s-census-bureau-dwellr-app/
 date: 2013-12-05 12:51:29 -0400
-title: 'U.S. Census Bureau Dwellr App'
+title: U.S. Census Bureau Dwellr App
 summary: 'The pursuit of happiness for many of us might mean a fresh new start and a new place to call home.
 But where?
 In such a large and diverse country as ours, the choices can seem endless &mdash; and overwhelming.
 Now, your data friendly U.S. Census Bureau has harnessed the power of'
-authors: [jparcell]
+authors:
+  - jparcell
 categories:
   - Code
   - Mobile